ChristineBrugger/A-declarative-data-augmentation-approach-for-predictive-process-monitoring/README.md

 | Bukhsh et al.    | [Link]([url](https://arxiv.org/abs/2104.00721))    | [Code]([url](https://github.com/Zaharah/processtransformer))     |

 ## Setup
-In order to execute our scripts we provide the necessary environment data in _decl_data_augm.yml_ This envirionment can be used for our declarative data augmentation approach as well as the data preprocessing and the analysis of the test results.
+In order to execute our scripts we provide the necessary environment data in _decl_data_augm.yml_.
+This envirionment can be used for our declarative data augmentation approach as well as the data preprocessing and the analysis of the test results.
 As we need a different pm4py version to execute the codes of the augmentation baseline (https://github.com/mkaep/pbpm-ssl-suite) we also need a different environment.
 This environment is defined at the _csbdeep.yml_ file.

 ## Prepare datasets